richardvlas/ML-pipeline-short-term-rental-prices-NYC/README.md

     This will install Jupyter and all the dependencies for `pandas-profiling`, and open a Jupyter notebook instance.
 Click on New -> Python 3 and create a new notebook.
 Rename it `EDA` by clicking on `Untitled` at the top, beside the Jupyter logo.

+3. Within the notebook, fetch the artifact we just created (`sample.csv`) from W&B and read it with pandas:

+    ```python
+    import wandb
+    import pandas as pd

+    run = wandb.init(project="nyc_airbnb", group="eda", save_code=True)
+    local_path = wandb.use_artifact("sample.csv:latest").file()
+    df = pd.read_csv(local_path)
+    ```

+    Note that we use `save_code=True` in the call to `wandb.init` so the notebook is uploaded and versioned by W&B.

+4. Using `pandas-profiling`, create a profile:

+    ```python
+    import pandas_profiling

+    profile = pandas_profiling.ProfileReport(df)
+    profile.to_widgets()
+    ```

+    what do you notice?
+Look around and see what you can find.

+    For example, there are missing values in a few columns and the column `last_review` is a date but it is in string format.
+Look also at the `price` column, and note the outliers.
+There are some zeros and some very high prices.
+After talking to your stakeholders, you decide to consider from a minimum of $ 10 to a maximum of $ 350 per night.

+5. Fix some of the little problems we have found in the data with the following code:

+    ```python
+    # Drop outliers
+    min_price = 10
+    max_price = 350
+    idx = df['price'].between(min_price, max_price)
+    df = df[idx].copy()
+    # Convert last_review to datetime
+    df['last_review'] = pd.to_datetime(df['last_review'])
+    ```

+    Note how we did not impute missing values.
+We will do that in the inference pipeline, so we will be able to handle missing values also in production.

+6. Create a new profile or check with `df.info()` that all obvious problems have been solved

+7. Terminate the run by running `run.finish()`

+8. Save the notebook, then close it (File -> Close and Halt).
+In the main Jupyter notebook page, click Quit in the upper right to stop Jupyter.
+This will also terminate the mlflow run.
+DO NOT USE CRTL-C